altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Sir Jerome, you are taking lives too lightly."<br/>

-Jerome just shrugged Altina's comment off.
+Jerome just shrugged Altina's comment off.<br/>

-The smell of blood still lingered in the air.
+The smell of blood still lingered in the air.<br/>

-Jerome took a bottle of red wine from the kitchen, pulled off the cork with his teeth and drank heartily.
+Jerome took a bottle of red wine from the kitchen, pulled off the cork with his teeth and drank heartily.<br/>

 "Fufufu...
 But the inspector's proposal isn't bad though.
 Everything will be solved if he made that false report."<br/>

 "You are joking right?"<br/>

-Altina looked at him coldly.
+Altina looked at him coldly.<br/>

-Jerome sneered coldly in response.
+Jerome sneered coldly in response.<br/>

-The old Jerome might agree with Becker's proposal.
+The old Jerome might agree with Becker's proposal.<br/>

 Regis said gloomily:

 "...
 In the imperial army, such bribery and injustice are rampant.
 Not many are as preposterous as him though."<br/>

-Jerome didn't agree.
+Jerome didn't agree.<br/>

 "That's mild compared to others...
 You guys didn't know?"<br/>

 "...
 Well, I only knew things I read."<br/>

-Altina banged the table with her right fist.
+Altina banged the table with her right fist.<br/>

 "Unforgivable!"<br/>

 "...
 Calm down, princess...
 Instead of that, there are more important things that threaten the lives of everyone."<br/>

 "Ah."
-Altina stared at her hand.
+Altina stared at her hand.<br/>

 "Because I punched that guy?"<br/>